mnindrazaka/mnindrazaka/content/how-to-enter-jsx-world-smoothly.md

 ### Let's do it in React way

-Let's get into React, before we use JSX, we can create an element using purely react API.
-So, before we refactor the previous code, we need to import react using CDN to our HTML
+Let's get into React, before we use JSX, we can create an element using purely React API.
+So, before we refactor the previous code, we need to import React using CDN to our HTML

 {{< highlight html "linenos=table,hl_lines=4 5,linenostart=1" >}}
 <html>